epierce/cas-server-extension-duo/README.md

 This module is based on https://github.com/highlnd/cas-overlay-duo  The goal is to extract the code/configuration required to use Duo for two-factor authentication and package it into a module that can be easily included in a CAS deployment.

 [DuoSecurity](https://www.duosecurity.com/) provides a hosted service for two-factor authentication using mobile devices, landline phones and hardware tokens.
 They provide clients for various applications (VPN, SSH, etc) but an integration for CAS wasn't available.
-[Mike Kennedy](https://github.com/highlnd) developed the integration uding the [Java DuoWeb Client](https://github.com/duosecurity/duo_java).
+[Mike Kennedy](https://github.com/highlnd) developed the integration using the [Java DuoWeb Client](https://github.com/duosecurity/duo_java).

 Installation & Configuration
 ===============